Updated: Nov 3, 2020

 On the afternoon of Saturday, October 17, juror Wendy Earle of the South Eastern Center for Contemporary Art in Winston-Salem, NC, visited the Hayloft Gallery at Floyd Center for the Arts to discuss the exhibition and announce the award winning pieces.
 We recorded her talk which can be viewed below.
-Additionally, a virtual walk through the gallery will be available soon.
+Additionally, a virtual walk through the gallery is now available!

 Here is the list of the award winners!

 Appalachian Center for Photography's Outstanding Photograph Award - $100

 This special award winner was selected by Dr. Russell Young, the founder and director of the Appalachian Center for Photography in Floyd, Virginia.